 Climate change and its connection to numerous other challenges of today require a quick and deep transformation of the world's energy system towards a highly efficient as well as ecologically, economically, and socially sustainable system entirely based on renewable energy – the energy transition.
 This transition will happen too slowly due to manifold barriers, if the necessary ambitious policy framework is not implemented.
 This requires a consistent policy approach, taking the numerous perspectives and positions of societal actors in the energy policy arena into account.

 The Energy Policy Research Unit therefore supports the development, monitoring and evaluation of a consistent energy policy framework designed to reach medium- and long-term targets of energy and climate policy at all governance levels.
-The scientists undertake basic research and provide advice to institutions, civil society organisations, and businesses, based on scientific evidence and analyses.
+The scientists undertake fundamental research and provide advice to institutions, civil society organisations, and businesses, based on scientific evidence and analyses.

 You find all scientific publications on our publication server: